SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 > If you are working with particularly long string values,
 > be aware that the `count` property
 > must iterate over the Unicode scalars in the entire string
+> in order to determine the characters for that string.
+>
-> in order to determine the characters for that string.The count of the characters returned by the `count` property
+> The count of the characters returned by the `count` property
 > isn't always the same as the `length` property of
 > an `NSString` that contains the same characters.
 > The length of an `NSString` is based on